bvds/gauge-field-analyze/saddle-lib/README.md

 respect to infinitesimal gauge transforms and the large shifts.

-Since, in both cases, we need to modify the code to add orthgonalization against previous vectors, we use the original routines, rather than something embedded in a library.
+Since, in both cases, we need to modify the code to add orthgonalization against previous vectors, we modify the original routines, rather than use a version embedded in a library.
 Eventually, one might combine steps 2 and 3 so that the Lanzos tri-diagonalization is not repeated.